prachiy5/SQL-LeetCode-Solutions/Easy/list-the-products-ordered-in-a-period.md

-# Products with Large Orders in February 2020
+# List the Products Ordered in a Period

 ### Problem